-If you’re living with an entrepreneurial spirit and stuck in a 9-5 job, chances are you want out.
+If you’re living with an entrepreneurial spirit and stuck in a job you dislike, chances are you want out.
 But quitting a job to start your own venture is scary and filled with risk.
-Instead of going cold turkey, be smart and start a side hustle that can turn into a full-time business.
+Instead of going cold turkey, be smart and start a side hustle that can one day turn into a full-time business.
 Once your side hustle picks up enough traction, you’ll feel much more comfortable with quitting your job to focus on your craft.

 Start Your Side Hustle Today

 There are 100’s of different ways to make money.
 I’m sure you’ve come across many that can be started from the comfort of your own home.
 While all of those “make money online easy” click-bates may seem enticing, many of them aren’t fulfilling and wouldn’t be as lucrative as they make it out to be.

 Those are side hustles that would not translate well into a full-time business.

 Personally, when I started side hustling, I had the intent to start something that would eventually earn enough revenue to turn into a full-time job, or at least give me the opportunity to land a job in the field of my choice.